 DEI: Why it matters, and what’s standing in the way

-‘Students benefit from seeing themselves mirrored in the front of the classroom’
+“Students benefit from seeing themselves mirrored in the front of the classroom.”

-“Students benefit from seeing themselves mirrored in the front of the classroom, in the lab and in the highest levels of academic leadership,” Nancy said.
-“Diverse representation and inclusive learning environments provide inspiration and aspiration and help students believe, ‘I can be there, or I can achieve thought leadership in the profession I choose.’”
+According to Nancy Aebersold, founder and executive director of the Higher Education Recruitment Consortium (HERC), “Students benefit from seeing themselves mirrored in the front of the classroom.
+Diverse representation and inclusive learning environments provide inspiration and aspiration and help students believe, ‘I can be there, or I can achieve thought leadership in the profession I choose.’”

-“A diversity of perspectives produces a more energized and dynamic academic environment,” Nancy said.
+“A diversity of perspectives produces a more energized and dynamic academic environment,” said Nancy Aebersold.
 “People with different life experiences ask different questions.
 They enrich dialogs and may ignite contestation or disruption of the status quo, which fuels the creation of new knowledge, innovation and deeper understandings.”
 But there are challenges.
 Nancy refers to DEI as one of the most “serious, complex, and nuanced” topics in higher education today.

 “The greatest challenge is the demand for diverse Ph.D.s seeking faculty appointments far outweighs the supply,” she said.
 “To solve that, it will take time, strategic policy changes and resources.”

+Nancy Aebersold at HERC also acknowledges the importance of making DEI a priority for every member of your college or university, and that often needs to be achieved with professional development and continued learning.
 “There is a knowledge gap that needs to be filled by ‘educating the educators’ about barriers to inclusion,” she said.
 “The goal in addressing these issues through education, dialog and sharing of experiences is to create work and learning places that are safe, respectful, equitable and welcoming to all.”